sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 Now you can find your group directory at `~/<group name>`.
 Use this as much as possible.

+!!! warning
+    Do not remove the soft link with `rm -r`, this will delete the entire source directory.
+If you want to remove only the softlink, use `rm` (without `-r`), or `unlink`.
+More info [here](https://linuxize.com/post/how-to-remove-symbolic-links-in-linux/).

 ## :fontawesome-solid-brain: Project 1: Differential isoform expression analysis of ONT data

 In this project, you will be working with data from the same resource as the data we have already worked on: